orthopteroid/ganesha-blue/README.md

 The default breeding plan uses 5%, 10% and 50% for the single-bit mutation probabilities and 1, 1, and 2 for the number of trials in each of the groups.
-These values were picked basically at random, but with a mindset to provide some sort of asymptotic behaviour in the 3rd segment of the population.
+These values were picked basically at random, but with a mindset to provide some sort of asymptotic behaviour in the 3rd segment of the population (ie high likelyhood of mutation).

-Additionally, the default population size is configured at a default of 60k.
-It was limited in the implmentation to be no more than 65535 members as a bandwidth tradeoff.
+The default population size is configured at 60k.
+This was selected on the basis of a bandwidth tradeoff and can easily be changed to accommodate 2^32 members.

-If the solver is run in Iterate Mode (the default) all kernel calls all proceed without host interaction.
-Once the solver starts all kernel calls are queued and the host then sits back and waits for the gpu to finish calculating.
-Evidence of this can be seen by the long call to cudaSynchronize() at the end of the call-chart below.
+If the solver is run in Iterate Mode (the default) all kernel calls for all iterations can be queued without synchronization from the host CPU.
+The host then sits back and waits for the GPU to finish calculating.
+This behaviour can be seen by the long call to cudaSynchronize() at the end of the call-chart below.

 ![Full timeline - Iterate Mode](analysis/end-to-end-iter.png)

-In Iterate Mode (set to 10 iterations) for each iteration the results show the converged value, the average time per iteration and the number of iterations (ie 10).
+In Iterate Mode the solver ran 10 iterations 10 times.
+The results of each run are printed on lines below and show: the converged value, the average time per iteration and the number of iterations (set to 10 in the Breeding Plan).

  ```
  101.09619, 0.39216, 10